blairw/fedorasetup/README.md

 Since this document is mostly for my own records, unless you are me, not everything below is certainly relevant for you.
 But maybe some of it is / maybe this might help someone else trying to get something working? (:

+See also: https://mutschler.eu/linux/install-guides/fedora-post-install/ (similar endeavour, also by a Business School academic who likes looking into Linux!)

 ### Switch to zsh

 ```bash